Comparison Methodology

 Money and scores never touch

-As of July 3, 2026, CommonKeel has no active affiliate, referral, sponsorship, or other paid relationship with any scored vendor.
-If such relationships begin, they will be disclosed on every affected page per our disclosure policy — and they cannot move a score, because the rubric inputs (published facts, weights fixed in advance) leave no discretionary lever to sell.
+As of August 6, 2026, CommonKeel has no active affiliate, referral, sponsorship, or other paid relationship with any scored vendor.
+That is a narrower statement than "no relationships at all", so here is the whole picture: we have two active commercial relationships, a QuickBooks (Intuit) affiliate arrangement and a Google Workspace referral arrangement, both listed on our disclosure page.
+Neither vendor is scored.
+QuickBooks appears only in the unranked "also in the market" section of the software comparison, where it is disclosed inline, and Google Workspace appears in no scored comparison at all.
+Any future relationship with a scored vendor would be disclosed on every affected page, and it could not move a score, because the rubric inputs (published facts, weights fixed in advance) leave no discretionary lever to sell.
 If you ever find a discrepancy between this promise and a page, report it.

 Calculator methodology